stardevabhi/stremio-addon-bollywood-comedy-movies/README.md

 Open the stremio app and navigate to addons section via settings > addons and in the 'Addon repository URL' box, enter http://localhost:7000 and it will prompt you to install the addon, click on 'install' button and addon will be installed.

-Click, the 'Discover' tab and in the sorts section you can see the 'Bollywood Comedy Movies' tab, clicking it you can see the bollywood comedy movies listed.
+Click, the 'Discover' tab and in the sorts section you can see the 'Bollywood Comedy' tab, clicking it you can see the bollywood comedy movies listed.

 That's All! :)